mid2SUPAERO/SOMP_Ansys/README.md

 - `SimpleExample.ipynb`: Jupyter notebook with an example of 2D and 3D optimizations
 - `bridge.py`: example of a complete 2D optimization.
 Uses MPI to launch parallel processes with different initial orientations
 - `global3d.py`: example of a complete 3D optimization.
 Uses MPI to launch parallel processes with different volume fraction constraints and materials
+- `Bracket.ipynb`: Jupyter notebook with a more complex 3D optimization

 ## Usage